sebwinte/cc2/README.md

 cc2-flags
 ---------
-As shown in the quickstart example, cc2 works with custom flags which can be easily added to the videos filename.
+As shown in the quickstart example, cc2 works with custom flags which can be easily added to the filename.
 Each flag starts with a double hyphen:

 | container         | flag              |
 | :------------     | :------------     |